OneGneissGuy/OneGneissGuy.github.io/research.md

-## Here you'll be able to read some of my analysis of recent research in my fields of professional study.
-Stay Tuned!
+---
+title: Research
+indexing: false
+sitemap: false
+---

+Read about some of my research here.